0bsnetwork/Documentation/0bsnetwork-user-guides/creating-your-wallet.md

 ![](../.gitbook/assets/wallet-2.PNG)

  Now it's time to choose your account name and a secure password.
 Repeat your secured password and choose **Continue**.
+ Please note, this username and password is valid only on the cpecific device that you are currently using - laptop, desktop PC, or a mobile device.
+You can access the same wallet from another device by restoring it from you SEED phrase.
+So, if you lose the account name and password, nothing too bad will happen.
+However, if you lose your SEED phrase, your wallet will be gone/inaccessible forever.
+Welcome to self-sovereignty! :)

 ![](../.gitbook/assets/wallet-3.PNG)